apache/phoenix-site/site/source/src/site/markdown/faq.md

 Index would not be used in this case as lastname is not part of indexed or covered column.
 This can be verified by looking at the explain plan.
 To fix this create index that has either lastname part of index or covered column.
 Example: `create idx_name on usertable (firstname) include (lastname);`

+You can force Phoenix to use secondary for uncovered columns by specifying an [index hint](index.html#index_hint)

 ### How fast is Phoenix?
 Why is it so fast?